Efficient Quantum Work Reservoirs at the Nanoscale: Framework

 Here, we focus on states that are incoherent in energy.
-Since all states are block-diagonal in the energy eigenstates, we identify a quantum state $\rho$ with the vector $\boldsymbol{p}$ of its eigenvalues, a Hamiltonian $H$ with its energy levels $\boldsymbol{E}$, and the eigenstates of Hamiltonian $H$ with a classical set $\mathcal{S}=\{1,2, \cdots \}$.
-Throughout, greek letter $\rho$ denotes a state, bold $\boldsymbol{p}$ denotes a probability distribution, and $p_{i}$ the $i$-th component in the latter. $\tau$ denotes the Gibbs state and $\boldsymbol{\tau}$ the corresponding distribution.
-Notation with the subscript $(\cdot)_{S}$ or $(\cdot)_{B}$ refers to the system or the thermal bath, respectively, while $(\cdot)_{SW}$ denotes the joint of the system and the work reservoir.
+Since incoherent states are diagonal in the energy eigenstates, we identify a quantum state $\rho$ with the vector $\boldsymbol{p}$ of its eigenvalues, a Hamiltonian $H$ with its energy levels $\boldsymbol{E}$, and the eigenstates of Hamiltonian $H$ with a classical set $\mathcal{S}=\{1,2, \cdots \}$.
+Throughout, greek letter $\rho$ denotes a state, bold $\boldsymbol{p}$ denotes a probability distribution, and $p_{i}$/$(\boldsymbol{p})_{i}$ the $i$-th component in the latter. $\tau$ denotes the Gibbs state and $\boldsymbol{\tau}$ the corresponding distribution.
+Subscripted notation $(\cdot)_{S}$ or $(\cdot)_{B}$ refers to the system or the thermal bath, respectively, while $(\cdot)_{SW}$ denotes the joint distribution of the system and the work reservoir.
 Notation without subscripts refers to a general state.
-Similarly, primed notation $(\cdot)'$ refers to the final state.
+Primed notation $(\cdot)'$ refers to a final state.